You need java to run this

 Legal

-bedroom capacity is limited to 2 adults.
-No more.
-Except for children 12-17 and under travelling with their parent(s), in which case most owners will provide an additional bed.
+bedroom capacity is not limited anymore to 2 adults (it used to be until fall 2010).
+Children 12-17 and under travelling with their parent(s) and up to two more adults can share the (large) bedroom as owners will provide an additional bed.
 There are no taxes payable by visitors on room rentals.
 All services are payable in cash Cuban Pesos Convertibles only.
 Rates can be higher in Havana.
 Mileage may vary, caveat emptor, carpe diem, batteries not included.

 Electric current is 110 volts, the same as in the US and Canada but using only the two-prong, 50's and 60's era plug, not the three-prong including the round, ground prong.
 Buy an adaptor before leaving, especially if you're bringing a laptop or an appliance that only has the three-prong.
 If you forget the adaptor, do like we did recently : some Cuban hardware stores sell, for 5cuc, a "powerbar" with four ground plugs.
 Ask the store attendant to cut off the end ground prong and you're in business.